matm/bmp/README.md

 `[`|Bookmark start: mark the beginning of the time frame `]`|Bookmark end: mark the end of the time frame.
-The time interval is added to the list of bookmarks for the current song `d pos`|Delete bookmark entry at position `pos` `f`|Forward seek +10s in current song
+The time interval is added to the list of bookmarks for the current song `d pos`|Delete bookmark entry at position `pos` `r`|Run the current bookmarked songs and starts playing only the greatest parts you like!
+`f`|Forward seek +10s in current song
 `b`|Backward seek -10s in current song
 `t`|Toggle play/pause of current song